Our course offers a "multi-media" approach that covers all the basics and more.

 Each beginner receives a folder packed with useful reference material and tips, and a few other bits and pieces to support their learning.

-We always support our beginners when they come to setting up their first apiary or taking their first colony.
+We continue to support our beginners when they come to setting up their first apiary or taking their first colony.

-As well as the full day at Awbridge Village Hall for handling bees and a spot of practical work, the course includes:
+As well as the full day at Awbridge Village Hall for handling bees and a spot of practical work, our beginners' course includes:

-If you would like further information please email email@example.com
+If you would like to enrol on our 2022 course or have any queries, please email firstname.lastname@example.org

 If you are undecided about becoming a beekeeper but would like to know more, please consider our taster day.